Live and study in Ireland's effortlessly cool capital.

 Spend a semester (or year!) studying and living in lively Dublin, Ireland.
-One of Europe’s youngest (and coolest) capital cities, Dublin is an exceptional study abroad destination.
-Despite its more than one million residents, Dublin will likely feel quaint and homey – and your base at Dublin City University will certainly help with that.
-On campus there are pubs and cafes, a game room, a supermarket, and even seven restaurants that offer affordable and healthy options!
-Plus, the university offers hundreds of student clubs and activities for all interests, making it easy to meet local Irish and other international students.
-You don’t have to venture far off the centrally located campus – just three miles to the true city center – to wander into the best of Dublin, between its cobblestone streets, cozy cafes, and abundant pubs, where locals gather to enjoy a casual chat and hearty bite.
+One of Europe’s youngest capital cities, Dublin is an exceptional study abroad destination.
+Despite its more than 1,000,000 residents, Dublin will likely feel quaint and homey – Dublin City University will help with that, offering pubs and cafes, a game room, a supermarket, and many restaurants on campus!
+Want to explore Dublin city center?
+It’s only three miles to cobblestone streets, cozy cafes, and prolific pubs, where locals gather to enjoy a casual chat and hearty bite.

 - One of Ireland's youngest and most progressive universities